redox-os/book/src/ch02-05-building-redox.md

 Expose Redox to other computers within a LAN.
 Configure QEMU with a "TAP" which will allow other computers to test Redox client/server/networking capabilities.

-Join the [Redox chat](./ch13-01-chat.html) if this is something you are interested in pursuing.
+Join the [chat](./ch13-01-chat.md) if this is something you are interested in pursuing.

 ### Building A Redox Bootable Image